 Source: Monash University.
 Click for the complete article…

 Hypnotherapy has been used in the Functional Gastrointestinal Disorders and Coeliac Clinic at the Alfred in Melbourne since 2014 and had an 18-month waiting list at one stage.
 It is in demand elsewhere but services are restricted by the limited number of specialised practitioners

-Hypnotherapy is one of the most successful treatment methods, giving 80+% success rate for abdominal pain and distension.
+Hypnotherapy is one of the most successful treatment methods, giving an 80+% success rate for abdominal pain and distension.
 It often results in assisting with other problems such as migraine and tension headaches.
-With patients who have severe chronic IBS, it was Hypnotherapy patients that showed dramatic improvement in all measures, and they maintained that improvement at a two year follow-up.
+With patients who have severe chronic IBS, it was Hypnotherapy patients that showed dramatic improvement in all measures, and they maintained that improvement at a two-year follow-up.
 (1) Hypnosis can also assist people who have a fear of using public toilets.